jbengtsson/thor-scsi-lib/README.rst

-  *Besides the two individuals whose names appear on this paper and Aimin Xiao who collaborated on the very first prototype, I would like to thank Johan Bengtsson (of parts unknown) for convincing me that, at least in C=—H, one could go ahead and make a reasonable job of polymorphism and fibre bundles.*
+  *Besides the two individuals whose names appear on this paper and Aimin Xiao who collaborated on the very first prototype, I would like to thank Johan Bengtsson (of parts unknown) for convincing me that, at least in C++, one could go ahead and make a reasonable job of polymorphism and fibre bundles.*

 I.e., eventually, he re-implemented the strategy/approach in *Fortran-90*; which provides for *operator overloading*.